 - that your debtors (people or businesses you owe money to) can apply for you to be made bankrupt.

 Becoming bankrupt means a registered trustee will take control of most of your finances and try to pay off your debts.
-They may sell your assets (though you can keep some types of assets
+Assets that can be taken or sold

 Your bankruptcy will be permanently recorded on the National Personal Insolvency Index